-- The dossier should contain a brief statement of professional qualifications for each referee sufficient to establish the authority of the referee in relation to the specific case under review; ordinarily, two or three sentences should suffice.
+- All letters solicited and received must be included in the dossier; neither the candidate nor subsequent reviewers may exclude letters. - Referees should be selected on the basis of their ability to comment on the candidate's professional accomplishments. - Referees for professional service, teaching, and some other areas of creative or scholarly work may not necessarily hold academic appointments, but they should be selected on the basis of having an established expertise to evaluate the evidence presented to them.
+Letters from former students, of course, constitute a special category and should not be used.
+Academic referees are expected to hold at least the rank for which the candidate is being considered. - o The dossier should contain a brief statement of professional qualifications for each referee sufficient to establish the authority of the referee in relation to the specific case under review; ordinarily, two or three sentences should suffice.
 The candidate should not be the person to write the statements of qualification of external reviewers.
-Academic referees are expected to hold at least the rank to which the candidate aspires. - When writing to referees, include the vitae, candidate's statement, and copies of publications, including books, unless you are certain they are available to the referee.
-In instances in which a referee is asked to read a book-length manuscript, an honorarium should be provided.
+Academic referees are expected to hold at least the rank to which the candidate aspires. - In instances in which a referee is asked to read a book-length manuscript, an honorarium should be provided.
 Include the External Referee Forms in your request for referees and ask that they complete the form to assure that reviewers meet our "arm's length" criteria. - Evaluators should be asked not to make a recommendation on promotion or tenure; they should be asked to evaluate the candidate's work or activities.
 They should not be asked to speculate on whether the candidate would receive promotion or tenure at their own institutions.
-The purpose for seeking these letters is to obtain an objective peer review of the work, and, hence, they should be phrased in a neutral fashion without any suggestion about the department's likely eventual recommendation. - To provide useful information for review beyond the department level., avoid using abbreviations that are not likely to be known to colleagues outside the field. - Special considerations must be given to evaluating creative work (especially when performances or exhibitions are available for a short period of time).
+The purpose for seeking these letters is to obtain an objective peer review of the work, and, hence, they should be phrased in a neutral fashion without any suggestion about the department's likely eventual recommendation. - o To provide useful information for review beyond the department level., avoid using abbreviations that are not likely to be known to colleagues outside the field. - O Special considerations must be given to evaluating creative work (especially when performances or exhibitions are available for a short period of time).
 The same degree of objectivity should be maintained in evaluating creative works as in evaluating research.
-In some cases, it may be necessary to invite external evaluators to campus to view works or performances even though the promotion or tenure review may be several years away. - Results of teaching, research and creative activity, or service disseminated through electronic media may be as valuable as results published in print media.
-The same care and concern for objective peer assessment should be observed when reviewing such electronic publications, especially in light of the move toward more online publication venues. - While collaborators should ordinarily not be asked to evaluate the quality and importance of shared work, they may be asked to document the extent and nature of the candidate's individual contributions to a team effort.
-Such letters should be specific about this purpose and not be confused with external assessment letters from peers asked to evaluate the quality and impact of teaching, research and creative activity, and service. - Electronic letters of reference are acceptable if they have been verified; however, they should still be signed, dated, and on letterhead15.
+In some cases, it may be necessary to invite external evaluators to campus to view works or performances even though the promotion or tenure review may be several years away. - While collaborators should ordinarily not be asked to evaluate the quality and importance of shared work, they may be asked to document the extent and nature of the candidate's individual contributions to a team effort.
+Such letters should be specific about this purpose and not be confused with external assessment letters from peers asked to evaluate the quality and impact of teaching, research and creative activity, and service. - Electronic letters of reference are acceptable if they have been verified; however, they should still be signed, dated, and on letterhead18.